i-meb/EEG-Metastability/README.md

 ### 1. Filtering
 For each frequency bin, the signal is band-pass filtered using `eegfilt`.

-### 2. CSD transform
-If enabled, Current Source Density transformation is applied to reduce volume conduction effects and emphasize local activity.

-### 3. Wavelet transform
+### 2. Wavelet transformation
 `izmy_gbweeg.m` computes complex wavelet coefficients for each channel.

-### 4. Phase extraction
+### 3. Phase extraction
 Instantaneous phase is extracted from the complex-valued wavelet output.

+### 4. MSI calculation
+At each time point, a network-wide phase synchrony value is computed across channels.
+MSI is defined as the temporal variability (variance) of this synchrony over time.

-### 5. Synchrony coalition
+### 5. SCE calculation
-For each channel and time point, all pairwise phase differences are thresholded:
+For SCE calculation, synchrony coalition was made which is all pairwise phase differences are thresholded for each channel and time point:

 - synchronized = `1` if `abs(phase difference) < threshold`
 - unsynchronized = `0` otherwise

-### 6. Entropy calculation
 For each channel, the time series of binary coalition states is converted into discrete patterns.
 The probability distribution of these coalition states is used to compute Shannon entropy in bits, then normalized.